jessymilare/FlagSets.jl/README.md

 # FlagSets.jl

-`FlagSet.jl` provides an `Enum`-like type for bit flag option values.
+`FlagSets.jl` provides an `Enum`-like type for bit flag option values.
 The main features
 are:

 1. Flags have implicit numbering with incrementing powers of 2.